Billy Herrington: Internet meme

 In February 2009, Herrington visited Japan to attend a live online event hosted by Nico Nico Douga and garage kit maker Good Smile Company.
 Herrington said that he was flattered and humbled by his fans' creativity.
-A limited-edition Herrington figure was announced for a July 2009 release.
-Two other limited-editions Herrington action figures were announced for the Halloween and Christmas holiday.
-The Halloween figure was released in October 2009 and the Christmas one was released in December 2009; both are Nico Nico Chyokuhan exclusives.
-During his time in Japan in 2009, Herrington met Hiroyuki Nishimura, the founder of 2channel.
+A limited-edition Herrington action figure was announced for a July 2009 release.
+Two other limited-edition Herrington action figures were announced for the Halloween and Christmas holiday.
+The Halloween figure was released in October 2009 and the Christmas one was released in December 2009.
+Both are Nico Nico Chyokuhan exclusives.

-In April 2013, Herrington went back to Japan for Nico Nico Chokaigi, under his own event: Billy Cruise 2.
-He was able to meet Nishimura again, and ZUN of the Touhou Project acclaim.

-As of February 2023, over 15,000 Gachimuchi Pants Wrestling videos had been uploaded on Nico Nico Douga alone.

-In July 2022, amidst the Russian invasion of Ukraine, a petition to the President of Ukraine regarding the replacement of the Monument to the founders of Odessa (also known as the monument to Empress Catherine the Great) with a monument to Billy Herrington received more than 25,000 votes.
-President Volodymyr Zelenskyy responded to the petition and asked the Odesa City Council to discuss the demolition of the monument.

 Death

 During the evening of March 1, 2018, Herrington was involved in a car accident on California State Route 111 in Rancho Mirage.
 He was found trapped in the wreckage and was brought to a Palm Springs hospital, where he died the next day.
 News broke of his death one day later.
 Fans responded with hundreds of tributes across video sharing sites and message boards.
 One tribute video uploaded on Nico Nico Douga accumulated over 80,000 views in less than one week.
 Services for Herrington were held at the Forest Lawn Cemetery in Cathedral City, California.